header

 Kestner Dolls, None Can Compare to the Quality and Distinction...

-Okay Folks, I may have listings up on eBay, I list dolls, doll clothes and doll furniture, and some other stuff, click on my eBay ID above!!
+Okay Folks, I may have listings up on eBay, I list dolls, doll clothes and doll furniture, and some other stuff, check out eBay!!

 Kestner Dolls...Fine Composition and Bisque!

-Kestner doll Although the name of J.D.
+Although the name of J.D.
 (Johannes Daniel) Kestner has been associated with dolls since 1805, this particular reference is made to the beautiful babies circa 1910-1925.
-Exquisite bisque heads with composition bent leg bodies, none can compare to the quality and distinction given the fine features of each character baby.
+Exquisite bisque heads with composition bent leg bodies, none can compare to the quality and distinction given the delicate features of each character baby.

 What better book is there to research Kestner Dolls than: